-The projection of 75,794 total credit hours is based on the EMC's careful study of historical and projected enrollment patterns at KCC, historical and projected enrollment changes at other Michigan community colleges and various economic and demographic indicators - including unemployment rates, workforce participation, population, high school enrollment, and real estate sales - in the KCC service area.
+The EMC will continue its environmental scanning and annual predictions to identify changes that may affect the College's enrollment and allow a timely response.
+The projection of total credit hours is based on the EMC's careful study of historical and projected enrollment patterns at KCC, historical and projected enrollment changes at other Michigan community colleges and various economic and demographic indicators - including unemployment rates, workforce participation, population, high school enrollment, and real estate sales - in the KCC service area.
 The projection also incorporates estimated persistence rates and credit-load averages for each student category within each of KCC's three annual semesters.

-Because the EMC's annual enrollment projection affects the College's budgetary and planning decisions, members of the EMC are deeply engaged in ensuring that the projection is accurate and that KCC's enrollment-related systems and strategies are implemented and effective.
+Since the EMC's annual enrollment projection affects the College's budgetary and planning decisions, members of the EMC felt more information regarding the impact of COVID-19 is needed in order to ensure the projection is accurate and that KCC's enrollment-related systems and strategies are implemented and effective.